MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent-salesforce.md

 1. Deselect the **Show Label** checkbox.
 1. Set the **Height (in pixels)** to **200**.
 1. **Save** the page.

-> [!TIP]
-> If your leads are stored in an object other than the standard **Lead** object, you'll need to modify the code above to replace all references to the **Lead** object with the one that stores your leads.

 ## Related information